staking-foundation/docs/docs/50-dao.md

 **🌳 Diva has been conceived as a public good, for the benefit of Ethereum Stakers and the ecosystem at large 🌳**

-The protocol serves as an automated and trustless tool, enabling Stakers and Operators to seamlessly perform their tasks while acting as a natural extension of the Ethereum protocol.
+The protocol serves as an automated and trustless software tool, enabling Stakers and Operators to seamlessly perform their tasks while acting as a natural extension of the Ethereum protocol.

 ## The Diva DAO